rohanthomas1202/agentforge-healthcare/README.md

 # AgentForge Healthcare

 An AI-powered healthcare assistant built on [OpenEMR](https://www.open-emr.org/), the open-source Electronic Health Records system.
-Uses a LangGraph agent with 14 specialized tools to query real patient data via FHIR R4 APIs and custom MariaDB tables, with a 3-layer verification pipeline to ensure safe, grounded responses.
+Uses a LangGraph agent with 14 specialized tools to query real patient data via FHIR R4 APIs and custom MariaDB tables, with a 6-layer verification pipeline, input sanitization, and an EHR abstraction layer to ensure safe, grounded responses.

 **Live Demo:** [http://54.236.183.203](http://54.236.183.203/)